CSUN-MS-BANA/culminating-project-group-2/Group Weekly Progress Report/Week_2_WPR.md

 ---

 ### Submission Instructions
-1. Complete this progress report weekly.
+1. Completed this progress report weekly.
-2. Upload it to your **GitHub repository** along with your project files.
+2. Upload it to our **GitHub repository** along with our project files.
-3. Keep track of contributions to maintain transparency.
+3. Keeping track of contributions to maintain transparency.